John Stryker Meyer: Career

 Upon ending his two tours of duty in Vietnam, Meyer completed his college education at Trenton State College, where he was editor of The Signal school newspaper for two years.
 He worked at the Trenton Times for ten years, the San Diego Union Tribune for eight years, and The North County Times for 15 years before focusing his efforts entirely on the veterans community at two separate non-profits.

-Meyer served as President for the Special Operations Association in 2011–2014.
-He also served as President of the Special Forces Association Chapter 78 in 2018–2019, and as an associate director in the veterans department at Interfaith Community Services, a non-profit org that focuses on supporting homeless veterans.
+Meyer served as president of the Special Operations Association from 2011 to 2014.
+He also served as president of Special Forces Association Chapter 78 in 2018 and 2019, and as an associate director in the veterans department at Interfaith Community Services, a non-profit organization that focuses on supporting homeless veterans.

-Meyer was a board member of VANC (Veterans Association of North San Diego County and was Co-Chairman of One VA-CAB (Veterans Association Community Advocacy Board) in San Diego from 2016–2020.
+Meyer was a board member of VANC (Veterans Association of North San Diego County) and was co-chairman of One VA-CAB (Veterans Association Community Advocacy Board) in San Diego from 2016 to 2020.
 He also has memberships in the following: VFW, American Legion, United Veterans Council, and the San Diego Veterans Coalition.

 In addition to his continued work as an author, speaker, and veterans advocate, Meyer also hosts SOGCast, a podcast featuring untold stories of MACVSOG and those of fellow Green Berets and Special Forces operators.